How should the server sleep? -- Age-energy tradeoff in sleep-wake server systems: Related Work

 Communication networks are usually modeled as queueing systems.
-A sleep-wake strategy in queueing systems usually consists of two parts: a wakeup scheme that determines when the server should wake up and an idling scheme that determines when the server should sleep.

-There exist different wakeup schemes in queueing systems, such as N-policy \cite{ke2003optimal}, single-sleep scheme \cite{liu2012equilibrium}, multiple-sleep scheme \cite{onireti2017analytical}.
+A sleep-wake strategy in queueing systems usually consists of two parts: 1) a \emph{wakeup scheme} that determines when the server should wake up, and 2) an \emph{idling scheme} that determines when the server should sleep.
+Different wakeup schemes in queueing systems have been discussed in the literature, such as N-policy \cite{ke2003optimal}, single-sleep scheme \cite{liu2012equilibrium}, multiple-sleep scheme \cite{onireti2017analytical}.
 Under the N-policy, the base station continues sleeping until the queue accumulates $N$ data packets.
 Under the single-sleep scheme, the server sleeps for a certain period and then wakes up.
 For the multiple-sleep scheme, the server sleeps for multiple periods until the system becomes non-empty.
 All these studies \cite{ke2003optimal,liu2012equilibrium,onireti2017analytical} assumed that the server would enter the sleeping period once the system becomes empty.

 Some studies also discussed the idling scheme in sleep-wake strategies.
 Niu \emph{et al.} \cite{niu2015characterizing} and Guo \emph{et al.} \cite{guo2016delay} discussed Hysteresis Time (HT) scheme under which the server stays idling until either a threshold time is reached or a new packet arrives.
 Studies like \cite{wu2013single,maraghi2009batch} investigated the Bernoulli Sleep (BS) scheme, where the server takes vacations with a probability after completing a task.

-However, these studies mainly evaluated classic queueing performance metrics such as mean delay, throughput, idling probability, and energy consumption.
-The information freshness metrics under different wakeup and idling schemes have not been fully studied.
+However, these studies mainly evaluated classic queueing performance metrics such as mean delay, throughput, idling probability, and energy consumption without considering information freshness.